Help Your Child Stay at a Healthy Weight

 You are a role model.

-Parents are often the most important role models for children.
-When you choose to eat right and be physically active, your child will be more likely to make those choices, too.
+Parents and caregivers are often the most important role models for children.
+When you choose to eat healthy and be physically active, your child will be more likely to make those choices, too.

 Plus, being active and preparing healthy meals together are great ways to spend quality time with your family.